Sugar Glider Thinks It Can Fly

 Gliding also helps sugar gliders conserve energy.
 Instead of expending excessive energy climbing down one tree and then climbing back up another, they can simply glide to their destination.
 This energy-saving strategy is crucial for their survival, especially when food sources are scarce.

-See also Where Are Sugar Gliders Native To
+See also Do Sugar Gliders Kill Themselves

 Moreover, gliding provides sugar gliders with a unique advantage when it comes to escaping from predators.
 If they sense danger while on a tree, they can quickly launch into a glide and escape to a safer location.
 This ability to traverse long distances in the air makes them difficult targets for predators and increases their chances of survival.